Barnwell: The 233 players who could win NFL MVP in 2019

-My colleague Louis Riddick tweeted out a prediction last week: Carson Wentz is going to win the Most Valuable Player award in 2019.
+My colleague Louis Riddick tweeted out a prediction last week: Carson Wentz is going to win the MVP award in 2019.
 It's a great pick given what we know about MVP winners.
 History tells us the ideal pick is an ascending quarterback who hasn't won the award recently, plays for a great team, and is likely to improve in 2019.
 Wentz fits all those criteria.

-Of course, Riddick was ahead of the curve on last year's MVP winner, too.
+Of course, Riddick was ahead of the curve on last year's MVP winner too.
 It seemed like an obvious pick by the time the season ended, but this time last year, no one would have put Patrick Mahomes forward as a potential MVP.
-The Chiefs had drafted Mahomes in the first round of the 2017 draft, but he started just one game during his rookie season, a meaningless Week 17 contest.
+The Chiefs had drafted Mahomes in the first round in 2017, but he started just one game during his rookie season, a meaningless Week 17 contest.
 Mahomes would have fit the criteria I mentioned, but most people would have named the likes of Deshaun Watson, Marcus Mariota or Jimmy Garoppolo as trendier picks than the eventual winner.

 Naturally, I started thinking about possible competitors with Wentz for the award and who might represent this year's Mahomes.
-The five first-round quarterbacks from the first round of the 2018 draft are the closest comps to where Mahomes was a year ago, but they're hardly the only longshots.
+The five first-round quarterbacks from the 2018 draft are the closest comps to where Mahomes was a year ago, but they're hardly the only long shots.
 He wasn't the most likely candidate this time in 2018, but he was a plausible candidate.

 And when you start using history to plot out plausible MVP candidates in 2019, the list gets big.
 Quickly.
 By my count, there are 233 players who history suggests could have some semblance of a shot at winning NFL MVP in 2019.